cloudevents/spec/amqp-protocol-binding.md

 attributes.

-One event attribute, `datacontenttype` is handled specially in *binary* content mode and mapped onto AMQP constructs.
+One event attribute, `datacontenttype` is handled specially in *binary* content mode and mapped onto the AMQP content-type message property.
 All other attributes are transferred as metadata without further interpretation.

 This mapping is intentionally robust against changes, including the addition and removal of event attributes, and also accommodates vendor extensions to the